-The ‘relevant overseas person’ (ROP) and ‘individuals with control of the relevant overseas person’ (IWC) are concepts used in the Overseas Investment Act 2005 (Act) to focus our assessment on the entities and individuals behind an investment.
+The ‘relevant overseas person’ (ROP) and ‘individuals with control of the relevant overseas person’ (IWC) are concepts used in the Overseas Investment Act 2005 (the Act) to focus our assessment on the entities and individuals behind an investment.

-These concepts reflect the commercial reality that for many investments, looking at the person or entity purchasing an asset will be insufficient and it is necessary to look through them to identify ultimate ownership and control.
+These concepts reflect the commercial reality that for many investments, looking at the person or entity purchasing an asset will be insufficient.
+It is necessary to look through them to identify ultimate ownership and control.

 Relevant overseas person